berry-lang/berry_doc/docs/source/en/Chapter-8.rst

 By default ``solidify.dump`` outputs the solidified code to standard output.
 You can specify a file as third argument.
-The file needs to be open in writeable mode, and is not closed so that you can concatenate multiple objects.
+The file needs to be open in writable mode, and is not closed so that you can concatenate multiple objects.

 ``solidify.dump(object:any, [, strings_weak:bool, file_out:file]) -> nil``